 The 12 Senior Centers in the Area VI PSA have been designated as community focal points, as the community institutions most likely to have contact with the most senior citizens in their areas, and therefore in the best strategic position to provide resources and referrals to seniors.
-Each senior center has entered into a contract with the Area VI Agency on Aging to serve as a community focal point for service delivery, to provide meals, and collaborate with the Area VI Agency on Aging.
-The Area VI formally meets with senior center representatives on a quarterly basis to provide education, to discuss the challenges and successes in service delivery, and to discuss strategies to meet the needs of seniors within the PSA.
+Each senior center has entered into a contract with the Area VI Agency on Aging to provide meals to seniors, collaborate with the Area VI Agency on Aging, and serve as a community focal point for service delivery.
+Area VI formally meets with senior center representatives on a quarterly basis to provide education, to discuss the challenges and successes in service delivery, and to discuss strategies to meet the needs of seniors within the PSA.